Control Towers Bring Supply Chains into Sharper Focus

 As Moses points out, a control tower helps to align responsibilities by bringing different functional perspectives together in a single window on the supply chain.
 With the benefit of this unified view, functions are more likely to pull in the same direction and optimize across the enterprise.
 “The control tower can also give people tools to collaborate and make holistic decisions,” Moses says.

-But to create such a unified view, the control tower must “mirror the company’s hierarchy” at national, regional and divisional levels, notes Dave Bushee, vice president of logistics technology for Penske Logistics.
+But to create such a unified view, the control tower must “mirror the company’s hierarchy” at national, regional and divisional levels, notes Dave Bushee, senior vice president of logistics technology for Penske Logistics.
 And it must reflect the critical metrics used by the company to measure success.

 Disparities between data streams are another source of misalignment in companies and supply chains.
 There are many causes, such as conflicts between legacy systems.
 A critically important task that Penske undertakes when implementing a control tower is to integrate the sources of data that underpin the solution.
 The process of integration improves data quality and enhances visibility.